We Asked, You Answered: When Should We Call Something 'Racist'?

 As journalists, we're constantly trying to balance the different uses of the term in a way that will make sense to all of our listeners and readers.
 But in the era of proposed border walls and Muslim bans and "shithole countries" and "hell in the inner cities," it's getting harder and harder, as one of our listeners put it, not to "call a racist spade a racist spade."

-On this week's Code Switch podcast episode, we spoke with NPR's standards and practices editor, Mark Memmott, about when he thinks it's appropriate to call something racist.
+On this week's Code Switch podcast episode, we spoke with NPR's standards and practices editor Mark Memmott about when it's appropriate to call something racist.
 We also interviewed Phillip Atiba Goff, who helps police departments across the country confront racism.
 You can listen to their takes here.

 And then we started to get your takes.
 In less than 24 hours, we got dozens of emails.
 Here are excerpts from some of the ones that got us thinking: